maitrigupta-06/battery-rul-predictor/README.md

 # Battery RUL Predictor

-Predicts the **Remaining Useful Life (RUL)** of Li-ion batteries using a Random Forest model trained on NASA's Battery Prognostics dataset.
+Predicts the **Remaining Useful Life (RUL)** of Li-ion batteries using a Random Forest model trained on GAIL's Battery Prognostics dataset.

 ---